AdobeDocs/developer-distribute/src/pages/guides/faq.md

 ### Why is my plugin not visible in the EU region?

   This could be due to incomplete or outdated trader information in your [public profile](https://developer.adobe.com/distribute/accountProfile).
 Please make sure all required details are updated and accurate.

+### How can I update my trader details in the publisher profile after submission?

+  To update only your trader details in the publisher profile after submission, please contact our team at [ccintrev@adobe.com](mailto:ccintrev@adobe.com).
+At this time, we are not processing change requests for other fields in the publisher profile.

+### Can an EU user still use my plugin if they have already installed it, but I am not compliant with the DSA trader requirements?

+  Yes, if an EU user has already installed your plugin, they will still be able to use it even if you are not compliant with the DSA trader requirements.
+However, they will see a banner with a message indicating the compliance issue.

 ### I’m stuck!
 Can you help me?